CoetseeM/MichaelaCoetsee.github.io/README.md

 <br>

-## London Crime and the Influence of Socio-economic Factors
+## London Crime and the Influences of Socio-economic Factors

-**_Task Description:_** hypotheses

-**_Goal:_** Create a data science project with at least 800 lines of code and a 15,000 word report on a project of your choosing or from the list of suggested projects by supervisors.
+**_Task Description:_** Create a data science project with at least 800 lines of code and a 15,000 word report on a project of your choosing or from the list of suggested projects by supervisors.
 I decidedto conduct my own project and intitally wanted to look at increasing diversity in the outdoors, however I was unable to use the data in the end so decided to look at crime rates in London based on socio-economic factors instead.

+**_Goal:_** Utilise data analysis and machine learning techniques to:
+• 1.
+Identify the trends in overall crime between 2011 and 2021 in London and provide potential explanations.
+• 2.
+Identify the crimes types that most affected London between 2011 and 2021.
+• 3.
+Identify the monthly trends in the top 5 major crime types that affected London between 2011 and 2021.
+• 4.
+Identify the boroughs with the highest and lowest overall crime rates while taking into account population size.
+• 5.
+Investigate whether socio-economic factors such as unemployment rate (percentage), annual income (median), people earning below the London Living Wage (percentage) and population density by square kilometer are effective in predicting overall crime in London using machine learning models.

 **_Technologies:_** Python, scikit-learn, pandas, numpy, matplotlib, seaborn and Tableau.